 Before we get into the hybridization of BF3 lets us quickly go through and know few details about Boron trifluoride.
 This chemical compound is an inorganic compound which is colourless but toxic in nature when it is in the gaseous stage.
 It produces when reacted with moist air.
 In its liquid form, it is highly soluble (dihydrate) substance.

 Now that we have learnt a few things when we talk about the type of hybridization for this molecule, it is sp2 hybridized.
-To explain it in simple terms, Boron’s atomic p orbitals and s orbitals in the outer shell usually combine together to form three sp2 hybrid orbitals which are all of the equivalent energy.
+To explain it in simple terms, Boron’s atomic p orbitals and s orbitals in the outer shell usually combine to form three sp2 hybrid orbitals which are all the equivalent energy.

 |Name of the Molecule||Boron Trifluoride|